 - Understanding the theme of time, continuity and change

 - Understanding the role of power, authority and government

 - Understanding the role of geography and environment on culture

 - Understanding the interconnectedness of people, groups and institutions

 - The implementation of research methodology, including citations in reporting

 Grade 6 students will study Ancient Civilizations and the Essential Question: Who am I and What is My Voice?
-Students will explore this essential questions over the course of the year, while examining the geography, history, religion, governments and culture of a variety of Ancient Civilization.
+Students will explore these essential questions over the course of the year, while examining the geography, history, religion, governments and culture of a variety of Ancient Civilization.
 Students will learn how to evaluate sources, write analytically and present in various modes.

-In Seventh Grade, students will explore American History and the Essential Question: What is our American Identity and is their Justice for All?
+In Seventh Grade, students will explore American History and the Essential Question: What is our American Identity and is there Justice for All?
 Through deep dives into relevant moments in US history, students will examine events through the lens of power, and explore how power is constructed and protected.
 Students will ground their exploration through America’s founding documents, and work to understand what it means to be “We the People.”
 Students will address these topics, and explore issues involving identity, civil liberties, and civil rights through the exploration of primary and secondary sources.

 Eighth graders will explore the 20th century world and their own roles as advocates by exploring the Essential Question “How does Societal Change happen?”
 A study of the Industrial Revolution will set the stage for a further study of different political, social and economic shifts that are brought about through imperialism, decolonization, nationalism before World War II and the Cold War era.
 Through readings, discussions, simulations, research and analytical writing, students will examine how societal change creates complex impacts, and how social and political advocates seek to address resulting injustices.
-Either graders will use this research to compose a research based term paper.
+Eighth graders will use this research to compose a research based term paper.